FrostyX/frostyx.github.io/_posts/2020-12-31-copr-docker-compose-without-supervisord.md

 ### Some dependencies are not installed

 When running a service from git, some dependencies might be missing.
-The most comfortable way to install them is to just upgrade the relevant Copr package.
+The most comfortable way to install them is to upgrade the relevant Copr package.
 The following example is for `copr-frontend` but it can be done the same way for every other service.

 ```